urbit/docs/arvo/ames/ames.md

  `origin` is the IP and port of the original sender if the packet was proxied through a relay.

- `SIV` is an "associated data vector" as defined in AES-256 SIV, the encryption algorithm utilized to encrypt Ames packets (see the page on [Ames cryptography](@/docs/arvo/ames/cryptography.md)).
+ `SIV` is a "synthetic initialization vector" as defined in AES-256 SIV, the encryption algorithm utilized to encrypt Ames packets (see the page on [Ames cryptography](@/docs/arvo/ames/cryptography.md)).
 It is formed from the following noun: `~[sender=@p receiver=@p sender-life=@ receiver-life=@]` (see